aiven/aiven-docs/docs/platform/concepts/service_backups.md

 Aggregator/Coordinator.

-**Backup location:** Backups are stored in the object storage of the cloud region where the service is first created, for example, S3 for AWS or GCS for GCP.
+**Backup location:** Backups are stored in the object storage of the cloud region where the service is first created, for example, S3 for AWS or GCS for Google Cloud.

 ## Display service backups